Obaa10/online-book-project/README.md

 Contributions are welcome!
 If you have any ideas or suggestions, please feel free to open an issue or pull request.

-## Contact
-For any inquiries or questions, please contact me via [email@example.com].